Kula Cloth Review – Finally Something Clean! | Average Hiker

 Below is the owner's description of the cloth.

 “A Kula Cloth™ is the first of its kind – an intentionally (and obsessively) designed reusable antimicrobial pee cloth!”
-And there ya go.
-Guys may have no interest in reading further, but fellow female outdoor enthusiasts, it's a pretty cool idea.
+There you have it!

 Why the Kula Cloth?